Kate Marsden

-Kate Marsden (13 May 1859 – 26 May 1931) was a British missionary, explorer, writer and nurse.
-Supported by Queen Victoria and Empress Maria Feodorovna she investigated a cure for leprosy.
+Kate Marsden, FRGS (13 May 1859 – 26 May 1931) was a British missionary, explorer, writer and nurse.
+Supported by Queen Victoria and Empress Maria Feodorovna, she investigated a cure for leprosy.
 She set out on a round trip from Moscow to Siberia to find a cure, creating a leper treatment centre in Siberia.

 She returned to England and helped to found Bexhill Museum, but she was obliged to retire as a trustee.
 Marsden's finances came under scrutiny as did her motives for the journey.
 She was however elected a fellow of the Royal Geographical Society.
 She has a large diamond named after her and is still celebrated in Siberia, where a large memorial statue was erected at Sosnovka village in 2014.

 Early life

-Marsden was born in Edmonton in London in 1859 to solicitor J.D.
-Marsden and Sophie Matilda Wellsted.
+Marsden was born in Edmonton in London in 1859 to solicitor J. D. Marsden and Sophie Matilda Wellsted.
 Her uncle was the explorer Captain James Raymond Wellsted.
 She became a nurse when she was 16 and went to work in a London hospital.
 She later became a matron at Wellington Hospital, New Zealand, having gone there with her mother Sarah, to nurse her own sister who was ill with tuberculosis.
 Her sister died within days of their arrival.
 Marsden's record gained her this senior position but she held that position for just five months.
 She had an accident on a step ladder which made her unable to work for several months.
 She resigned to mixed reactions – the governor William Jervois and the management gave her six months' wages when she resigned, although other commentators noted that she had insured herself only days before the accident and she was considered difficult and autocratic by her staff.

 Marsden had set up a St John's Ambulance group in New Zealand and she gave lectures there.
 In her final lecture she announced that she intended to visit Louis Pasteur in Europe, and then go on to work with Father Damien in Hawaii caring for lepers.
 She was given financial support to continue her work.

 She travelled from Tottenham to Bulgaria with others to nurse Russian soldiers wounded in Russia's war with Turkey in 1877.
 Working at the Red Cross mission, her selflessness and devotion brought her an award from Empress Maria Fedorovna.
 Near Svishtov she reportedly met her first two lepers and they persuaded her that her mission was to work with sufferers of the disease.